owl-toolkit/owl/BUILDING.md

 ### Collections and Streams

-Owl currently targets Java 11 and thus `Stream` can be used.
+Owl currently targets Java 17 and thus `Stream` can be used.
 However, for performance-critical code it might be better to replace them by equivalent `for`-loops.
 It is recommended to use immutable collection for fields that do not require mutation.
 Depending on your use-case make use of `List.of`, `List.copyOf`, `Set.of`, `Set.copyOf`, `Map.of`, or `Map.copyOf`.
-If your use case is not covered by one of JDK collections you can make use of Guava's collections or Owl's own `Collections3` and `BitSet2`.
+If your use case is not covered by one of JDK collections you can make use of Guava's collections or Owl's own `Collections3`, `BitSet2`, and `ImmutableBitSet`.

 ### Records

-For classes that are data classes, i.e., named tuples, [AutoValue](https://github.com/google/auto/tree/master/value) should be used.
+For classes that are data classes, i.e., named tuples, Java records should be used.
-This is only an intermediate solution until Java 16 is supported by GraalVM.

 ### Exceptions and Validation